LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Related Work

-LLMs have emerged as a promising alternative to traditional topic generation approaches.
+\paragraph{Topic Generation.} LLMs have emerged as a promising alternative to traditional topic generation approaches.
 They can generate topics from a given set of documents without requiring predefined labels or training data~\cite{sarkar2023zero}.
 This capability allows for more flexible and context-aware topic extraction.
 For instance, \citet{mu2024large} introduced a framework that prompts LLMs to generate topics and adhere to human guidelines for refining and merging topics.
 Recent research has also explored different LLM-based topic modeling techniques.
 For example, BERTopic~\cite{grootendorst2022bertopic} has shown superior performance in terms of diversity and coherence across multiple datasets~\cite{jung2024expansive}.
-Yet, to the best of our knowledge, no existing work has generated topics from multi-granularities.
+Yet, to the best of our knowledge, no existing work has generated topics at multiple levels of granularity.